phaserjs/phaser-ce/README.md

 * Fixed a TypeError in PIXI.WebGLGraphics when trying to render a Graphics object with a missing WebGL context (#178)
 * Fixed a ReferenceError in [PIXI.WebGLRenderer](https://photonstorm.github.io/phaser-ce/PIXI.WebGLRenderer.html) when running Phaser in ES5 strict mode.
 * Fixed some Typescript definitions (#167).
-* Added createAllAnimations for Creature meshes to force load all animations in a creature mesh (must be called before setAnimation())
-* cherry picked pixel scaling from creature runtimes so that height / width can be set on a creature object rather than using scale()
-* cherry picked anchor point code from creature runtimes so that the anchor point set in creature editor is set correctly in phaser when a creature mesh is loaded.
-(SetAnchorPoint() dynamically is still experimental)
+* Phaser now correctly sets a Creature's anchor point (as set in Creature editor) when a creature mesh is loaded.
-* changed get(0) to [0] in creature runtime as would cause a crash on Chrome.
+* Fixed CreatureManager#CreateAllAnimations crashing in Chrome.

 ### Thanks

-@aaronransley, @Cryt1c, @goldfire, @gre, @NickH-nz, @noseglid, @photonstorm, @samme, @tanquetav, @vantreeseba, @vpmedia, @Xan0C
+@aaronransley, @andrewjb123, @Cryt1c, @goldfire, @gre, @LandonSchropp, @NickH-nz, @noseglid, @photonstorm, @samme, @tanquetav, @vantreeseba, @vpmedia, @Xan0C

 ## Version 2.7.7 - 20th April 2017